prasadus92/apple-calculator/README.md

 Apple Calculator
 ===============

-A simple Apple Calculator using the power of CSS for the visualization and JavaScript for computation.
+A simple Apple Calculator using HTML, CSS and JavaScript.

-By:

-Prasad U S
+<a href="https://linkedin.com/in/prasadus">Prasad U S</a>

+Known Issues:

+1. No support for arithmetic expressions with ().